Robert430404/rc-router/README.md

 }
 ```

+### What Are Some Of The Features?

+The router supports both string and integer url variables, and passes them back to you in an array.
+You can extend this further in any way you want.
+The router is very flexible in how you can use it.

+You can either pass in a closure, or a named handler function to each route to control what happens
+when a route is matched.

+When a route is not found, a RouteNotFoundException is thrown from the resolver and allows you to catch
+and then create your 404 handler.

 #### How Do The Placeholders Work?

 When there are placeholders in your route they are returned to you as an array that you can access in your handler.